This is some text inside of a div block.

 A head injury can be one of the most serious consequences of a fall.

 “If your other extremities get injured, they will recover.
 It’s harder to recover from a head injury.
-You need to protect your head in some form.”
+You need to protect your head in some form.” - Cabrera

-For example, if you fall backward, tuck your chin and push your head to your chest to stop your head from having a violent collision with the ground.
+To prevent a head injury when taking a backward fall, tuck your chin and push your head to your chest to stop your head from having a violent collision with the ground.
 And if you fall forward, turn your face away from the ground and shield your head with your arms and hands if you can.

 3. Aim for ‘meatier’ parts of your body